MxAshUp/spamboy-godot/README.md

 ## About
 You are a delivery boy of junk mail.
 You are paid to stuff mailboxes with flyers and paper that nobody asked for.
 Be careful out there, it's a dangerous job!
-## Controls Walking
+## Controls
+Walking:
-* Use arrow keys to walk about
+* Use the arrow keys to walk about
-* Face up press space bar to stuff junk mail
+* Face up and press space bar to stuff junk mail
-* Use Control to mount your bike Biking
+* Press Ctrl to mount your bike

+Biking:
-* Use left/right arrow keys to accelerate and brake
+* Use the left/right arrow keys to accelerate and brake
-* Use up/down arrow keys to steer
+* Use the up/down arrow keys to steer
-* Press Control to dismount
+* Press Ctrl to dismount

 ![](https://img.itch.zone/aW1nLzE1NDU3NDYucG5n/original/i4JYW0.png)